"Jesus answered, I am the way and the truth and the life. No one comes to the Father except through me." ~John 14:6

 "For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, so that we would walk in them." ~Ephesians 2:10

-I could have taken up everyone's time and gone on about the many mixed messages I received throughout my life.
+While standing there on the beach, I could have taken up everyone's time and gone on about the many mixed messages I received throughout my life.
 My confusion as many people, including early childhood friends believed in God and went to church, but in our household, things were different.
 My father, with English ancestry, wanted someone to explain something to him that would help him believe in God, and the teachings of the Bible, but of course, he passed away with that desire unfulfilled.
 Nonetheless, he would never use the Lord's name in vein.
 "Well Judas Priest" he would exclaim when frustrated.
 Being the rebel, when he called me out for cursing, I would snap back, "but you said there is no God, so how can I be using His name in vein?"

 I could also share, if I were to be totally transparent, that my mom was a bit disdainful of religion.
 I learned why.
 My mom didn't say much about her upbringing until I was a little older.
 When I first heard her stories, of losing her parents during WW2, I was both captivated and shocked.
 Then I felt angry.
 I never got to meet my maternal grandparents.
 They were marched off to their death because they were 'Jewish?'
 I couldn't wrap my head around it.
 My still young mind couldn't grasp how an entire group of people could be 'persecuted' and legions of people didn't fight back and resist certain death.
 Certainly their numbers out ranked their captors.